WebAssembly/spec/spectec/test-prose/TEST.md

     - the defined type deftype_1 matches the defined type deftype_2.
   - Or:
     - heaptype'' is (_IDX typeidx).
-    - heaptype''' is heaptype.
     - the type C.TYPES[typeidx] exists.
-    - C.TYPES[typeidx] matches the heap type heaptype.
+    - C.TYPES[typeidx] matches heaptype'''.
   - Or:
-    - heaptype'' is heaptype.
     - heaptype''' is (_IDX typeidx).
     - C.TYPES[typeidx] exists.
-    - heaptype matches C.TYPES[typeidx].
+    - heaptype'' matches C.TYPES[typeidx].
   - Or:
     - heaptype'' is (REC i).
     - heaptype''' is typeuse*[j].